zabbat/multi_todo/README.md

 * 🧱 **Feature-based Architecture** – Clean separation using `data`, `domain`, `presentation`, and `di` layers.
 * 🧪 **Testable with MockK + Koin** – Unit and instrumentation tests supported.
 * 🧩 **Scalable Project Structure** – Easy to extend with new features under `features/`.
+* 💻 **Runs emulator and backend on same host** – Speeds up development and QA by allowing emulator to connect directly to the host, all on SSL

 ---